 “I’m definitely living in the moment, but I always stay focused,” he said.
 “There’s always a bigger plan.
 As an entrepreneur, you have to look years ahead, plan and make goals.”

-Fashion, adidas, Disney, Evergreen, Featured, Fortnite, Kickstradomis, Nike, Top, Trolli, Andrew Wiggins, Damian Lillard, Donovan Mitchell, Karl-Anthony Towns, Kelly Oubre, Kobe Bryant, Montrezl Harrell, Ricky Rubio, Rudy Gobert, Tyus Jones, Los Angeles Clippers, Los Angeles Lakers, Minnesota Timberwolves, Utah Jazz
+Fashion, adidas, Disney, Evergreen, Fortnite, Kickstradomis, Nike, Top, Trolli, Andrew Wiggins, Damian Lillard, Donovan Mitchell, Karl-Anthony Towns, Kelly Oubre, Kobe Bryant, Montrezl Harrell, Ricky Rubio, Rudy Gobert, Tyus Jones, Los Angeles Clippers, Los Angeles Lakers, Minnesota Timberwolves, Utah Jazz